 Recent charts show that Colorado is the second fastest growing state in the United States.
 It’s not surprising given the State’s insane mountains, epic snow, sunshine, sand dunes, hip cities and friendly people.
 Not ready to relocate?
-Well, your loss… BUT you still should add Colorado to your list of places to travel in 2017!
+Well, your loss… BUT you still should add Colorado to your list of places to travel to this year!

 When you ask people what they know about Colorado, they usually respond with “tall mountains and weed?”
 Yes.
 Colorado has epic mountains (and weed is legal too, but we won’t go there).
 In fact, the state has 58 mountains over 14,000 feet!
 Essentially this means a playground for hiking, biking, skiing/snowboarding, swimming in alpine lakes and camping.